 While many practitioners agree there is value in basing their practice on evidence [3, 17] there can be resistance and barriers to adopting evidence-based practice.
 Practitioners may have other priorities and favour “pragmatic decision making” over evidence-based practice .
 In one study, a practitioner suggested “I would rather sacrifice the [evidence-based practice] being perfect than sacrifice the rapport that I have with my clients with their other bigger issues” [quoted in 18, p.
 413].
 Barriers to adopting evidence-based practice can include the lack of time or resources (e.g., access to journal databases), the lack of skills in finding and interpreting relevant research, evidence-based practice not being part of an agency’s culture, the costs involved and practitioners not feeling that their practice wisdom and experience is acknowledged [1, 3, 17, 19].

-There is an increasing emphasis on practice in social work, family work and community development [20-25] community development and there is wide agreement that practitioners need to ensure they are making a difference and that they are contributing to family and community well-being.
+There is an increasing emphasis on evidence-based practice in social work, family work and community development [20-25] community development and there is wide agreement that practitioners need to ensure they are making a difference and that they are contributing to family and community well-being.
 Despite limitations, evidence-based practice is one approach that can support practitioners to take up the challenge.